Electric Competition: A Guide For Ameren Customers

 This guide focuses on No. 2, unregulated alternative suppliers.
 These companies sell their offers in a number of ways: door-to-door, over the phone and through the mail—but also at community events and through friends.
 We’ve even received reports of suppliers working through churches.

-WARNING: Right now, the regulated utility—Ameren—is still probably your best choice.
+WARNING: Right now, the regulated utility—Ameren—is probably your best choice.

 *Note: Ameren price includes the Electricity Supply Charge and the Transmission Services Charge, both under the “Supply” section of bills.
-The price does not include the Purchased Electricity Adjustment (PEA) or the Renewable Energy Adjustment.
-The PEA can change monthly and is a credit or a debit.
-The Renewable Energy Adjustment is 0.196 cents per kWh.
-Alternative supplier offers are not impacted by the PEA, and they temporarily have a lower Renewable Energy Adjustment.
+The price does not include the Purchased Electricity Adjustment (PEA).
+The PEA can change monthly and is a cents per kWh credit or debit.

 How Does Competition Work?